Please note that due to Covid-19 this course is being run virtually over two days.

 - Be able to take an active role in quarry design

 - Be able to ensure the maintenance of a safe geotechnical environment throughout the life of a quarry

 This is achieved by covering the following topics:

 - More advanced knowledge on causes of instability in soil and rock slopes

 - Geotechnical appraisals, assessments including practical aspects using latest technologies.

 - Working practices and legal compliance

 The course is classroom-based and includes short lectures, demonstrations, group discussions, interactive exercises and case studies.
 The final assessment is in the form of a 24 question multiple choice paper and successful completion of the course leads to a Level 4 Award in Geotechnical Knowledge for Quarrying Management (Vocational Qualification).

-Register to attend the Advanced Clay Quarry Managers course on Geotechnical Knowledge and Practice running over four mornings from 01 to 04 March 2021.
+Register to attend the Advanced Clay Quarry Managers course on Geotechnical Knowledge and Practice running over two days on 01 & 02 June 2021.